 Hašek's had according to Czechoslovak law not status as a legionnaire.
 The law that defined the status of the legionnaires was ratified in 1919.

-České legie is Hašek's term for Československé Legie (Czechoslovak Legions) that he mentions indirectly when discussing the field chaplains and their role at executions.
+České legie is Hašek's term for Československé Legie (Czechoslovak Legions) that he mentions indirectly when discussing field chaplains and their role at executions.
 He lists several examples to illustrate his point, amongst them execution of Czech legionnaires.

 The answer is that there can be no doubt that the Legions would have been a main focus in the three volumes of the novel that the author had planned but never finalised.
-Jaroslav Hašek dedicated two years of his life to the Czech-Slovak independence movement, and there is every reason to believe that he would have continued to spice his novel with autobiographical details, add people from his own milieu and episodes from his time there, just as he drew inspiration from his far shorter time of service in k.u.k.
+Jaroslav Hašek dedicated two years of his life to the Czech independence movement, and there is every reason to believe that he would have continued to spice his novel with autobiographical details, add people from his own milieu and episodes from his time there, just as he drew inspiration from his far shorter time of service in k.u.k.
 Heer.

 České legie (more commonly Československé legie or Česko-slovenské legie) is a collective term describing different groups of mainly Czech volunteers who fought for the Entente against the Central Powers during World War I and from May 1918 against the Bolsheviks (Communists) in the Russian Civil War.
 Politically they reported to Československá národní rada (the Czechoslovak National Council) in Paris (from February 1916), militarily they were part of armies of the Entente powers that hosted them.
 From 1916 the Legions were an important instrument in the National Council's campaign to convince the allies to allow an independent Slavic state in Bohemia, Moravia and Slovakia.
-As professor Masaryk, leader of the Czechoslovak independence movement, later summarised: "a state without an army can hardly claim independence".
+As Professor Masaryk, the leader of the Czechoslovak independence movement, later summarised: "a state without an army can hardly make a claim to independence".